abayoss/JSTVanilla-Poo-Fetch-Snippets/README.md

 # JSTVanilla-Poo-Fetch-Snippets
 just for learning purposes : )

+i was using vs code extention : live server

 master : Simple Dom manipulation thru functional event listenners and storing in localStorage

 there is 3 other branches :